 Permanent ramps are usually installed if the property is regularly used by a person using a wheelchair or scooter.
 This may be a necessary adaptation to make to your home, but you could also consider a portable ramp if it will only be used occasionally.

 Permanent ramps can be made from timber or concrete.
-There are also a significant number of modular ramps available on the market that can provide suitable options for access.
+There are also a number of modular ramps available on the market that can be adapted to suit different locations.

 A permanent ramp should have a level platform at the top so that the wheelchair can safely stop while the door is being opened.
 A handrail can also provide additional safety for people walking to the door, but usually the best option is to consider retaining steps at the side of the ramp to provide alternative access.